-At the sixth annual Pear Demo Day, weather balloons, branded credit cards, and lots of top degrees – TechCrunch
+At the sixth annual Pear Demo Day, weather balloons, branded credit cards and lots of top degrees – TechCrunch

-Pear, a Palo Alto-based seed stage fund that has made its name through early bets on Guardant Health, DoorDash, Memebox, and Gusto, hosted its sixth annual demo day this week in what proved to be a scorchingly hot afternoon in Woodside, California — not that invitees were put off by the heat.
+Pear, a Palo Alto-based seed-stage fund that has made its name through early bets on Guardant Health, DoorDash, Memebox and Gusto, hosted its sixth annual demo day this week in what proved to be a scorchingly hot afternoon in Woodside, Calif. — not that invitees were put off by the heat.

 Hundreds of investors showed up at a sprawling public estate and surrounding gardens to see the dozen teams that Pear spent the summer working with, each of them less than nine months old, according to Pear, and many incorporated only in recent months.
-(Each has also only received less than $200,000 so far from Pear and no other institutional investment.)
+(Each has also only received less than $200,000 so far from Pear, and no other institutional investment.)

 While some are sure to evolve into other ideas or dissolve into other endeavors, the whole of the group gave those gathered food for thought and a first look at some very solid talent.